-In the 2020/2021financial year, it is anticipated that R5 million will be allocated towards the provision of free basic services.
+In the 2021/2022 financial year, R 10 000 000 will be allocated towards the provision of free basic services.

 The cost of the social package of the registered indigent households is largely financed by national government through the local government equitable share received in terms of the annual Division of Revenue Act.